1 IN 2

 BCG safety at home

-• If you use incontinence pads, for a few days after treatment take care when disposing of them.
+• Handle incontinence pads carefully – If you use incontinence pads, for a few days after treatment take care when disposing of them.
 Pour bleach on the used pad, allow it to soak in, then place the pad in a plastic bag.
 Tie up the bag and put it in your rubbish bin.
 You may also be able to take the sealed bag back to the hospital or treatment centre for disposal in a biohazard bin.

-• For a few days after each treatment, wash your hands extra well after going to the toilet, and wash or shower with soap and water if your skin comes in contact with urine.
+• Wash hands well – For a few days after each treatment, wash your hands extra well after going to the toilet, and wash or shower with soap and water if your skin comes in contact with urine.

-• Drink plenty of liquids for 6–8 hours after treatment.
+• Drinks fluids – To help clear the BCG from your body drink plenty of liquids for 6–8 hours after treatment.

-• For a week after each treatment, use barrier contraception (condoms) to protect your partner from any BCG that may be present in your body fluids and to prevent pregnancy.
+• Practise safe sex – For a week after each treatment, use barrier contraception (condoms) to protect your partner from any BCG that may be present in your body fluids and to prevent pregnancy.

 Ongoing BCG treatment